pauljickling/notes/python/curses/curses.md

 `win.refresh()` is needed to update the screen with any changes that have been made in the buffer.

-`win.addstr(row, col, str)` adds strings to the buffer in positions row and col. Note that the positioning is zero-indexed, and begins in the top left-hand corner of the window object.
+`win.addstr(row, col, str, attribute)` adds strings to the buffer in positions row and col. Note that the positioning is zero-indexed, and begins in the top left-hand corner of the window object.
+The attribute arg is optional.

 `win.addch(row, col, char)` adds a character to the buffer in positions row and col. Useful for variables where you definitely don't want them to be a string (like characters displayed in a roguelike)